artificiallama/TeslaSenti/README.md

 A MVP has been demonstrated.

 A major hurdle to obtaining good quality predicitions on streaming tweets in the amount of labelled data which goes into training the model.
 Hand labeling tweets/headlines by sentiments is a tedious tasks.
 The publicly available sentiment labelled data (resturant reviews etc) is not useful because one needs text from the domain of finance/stocks to train the model.
 A possible approach to circumventing the need for labeling is as follows.
 The archive of stock price movements of Tesla and the tweets about Tesla can be downloaded.
 Then a model can be trained with the tweets as inputs and the stock price movement as the target.
 The labels in this approach are the stock price movements.
 These can be readily computed by subtracting (or dividing) successive prices at regular interval.
 The interval could be few minutes to few hours (or even days).

+(1) The probability is used as a weight.
+It could be rather used as threshold.
+For example a negative or positive tweet would pass through this filter only if the probability is > 0.8.

 ## References